-The Contractor shall not proceed with such work until he has received the Engineer's written approval of his proposals for the temporary works.
+The Contractor shall not proceed with any temporary works until he has received the Engineer's written approval of his proposals for the temporary works.
 Such approval shall not relieve the Contractor of his obligations and liabilities under the Contract.
+The Contractor shall be responsible for removal of all temporary works, including restoration and reinstatement, as directed and to the satisfaction of the Engineer.